“Can you explain what your strengths and weaknesses are?” On hearing this question your heart drops, how can you answer this effectively?

 O = Opportunities

 - What new technology can help you?
-Or can you get help from others or from people via the Internet?
+Or can you get help from other people or undertake some training to maximise your skill set.

 - Is your sector growing?
 If so, how can you take advantage of the current market?